microsoft/teams-ai/js/samples/04.ai.d.chainedActions.listBot/README.md

 5. Update `config.json` and `index.ts` with your model deployment name.

-## Interacting with the bot

-You can interact with the bot by asking for a summary of the list, adding new items to the list, or removing them.
-You can also ask the bot to find an item in the list.

 ## Testing the sample

 The easiest and fastest way to get up and running is with Teams Toolkit as your development guide.
 To use Teams Toolkit to automate setup and debugging, please [continue below](#using-teams-toolkit-for-visual-studio-code).